GOP leaders question whether struggling businesses could still face unemployment tax increase

 “Our operators are very concerned about that,” Quam said.
 “If they are going to see a tax increase ... it’s almost like, how much more salt can we pour in the wound?”

-Businesses across the state were forced to close down or limit services in March following Evers' "safer at home" order, which was created in an attempt to limit the spread of COVID-19.
+Businesses across the state were forced to close down or limit services in March after Evers’ “safer at home” order.
 The order was struck down earlier this month by the state Supreme Court, but some local orders, including in Dane County, have continued to limit business activity.

 The state’s unemployment fund balance was sitting at nearly $2 billion earlier this year, up from less than $600 million in 2007, before the last recession hit.